We of the Never Never

-We of the Never Never is an autobiographical novel by Jeannie Gunn first published in 1908.
+We of the Never Never is an autobiographical novel by Jeannie Gunn first published in 1907.
 Although published as a novel, it is an account of the author's experiences in 1902 at Elsey Station near Mataranka, Northern Territory in which she changed the names of people to obscure their identities.
 She published the book under the name Mrs Aeneas Gunn, using her husband's first and last name.
 Over the years, newspapers and magazine articles chronicled the fortunes of the Elsey characters.
 Jeannie outlived all but Bett-Bett.

 Background

 Gunn was the first white woman to settle in the Mataranka area.
 Her husband Aeneas was a partner in the Elsey cattle station on the Roper River, some 483 km (300 miles) south of Darwin.
 On 2 January 1902 the couple sailed from Melbourne for Port Darwin so that he could take up a job as the station's new manager.
 In Palmerston, Gunn was discouraged from accompanying her husband to the station on the basis that as a woman she would be "out of place" on a station such as the Elsey.
 However, she travelled south and her book describes the journey, settling in, and the difficulties of life in the bush.
-Jennie Gunn lived on the cattle station for about a year before her husband, Aeneas, died of malarial dysentery on 16 March 1903.
+Jeannie Gunn lived on the cattle station for about a year before her husband, Aeneas, died of malarial dysentery on 16 March 1903.
 Jeannie returned to Melbourne shortly afterwards and never returned to the Northern Territory.

 There is a replica of the homestead depicted in We of the Never Never at the Mataranka Homestead accommodation close to the township of Mataranka.